KTLK-FM: Return of Majic

-On July 17, 2020, at 10 a.m., KLLT dropped the alternative format and brought the Urban AC format and “Majic” branding (which was airing on translator W279AQ (103.7 FM)) back to the 104.9 FM frequency.
+On July 17, 2020, at 10 a.m., KLLT dropped the alternative format and brought the urban AC format and “Majic” branding (which was airing on translator W279AQ (103.7 FM)) back to the 104.9 FM frequency.
 This is the fifth incarnation for the "Majic" branding in St. Louis, as it originated in 1979 on 107.7 FM, then moved to 104.9 FM in 1997, and then to 100.3 FM in 2012 before being dropped two years later.
 The format and “Majic” moniker was revived in May 2017 on W279AQ.

 The flip came after KLLT registered a 1.0 share in the June 2020 PPM ratings for the market, well behind KPNT’s 5.6 share.
-KLLT and W279AQ were simulcast until July 27 at Midnight, when the latter flipped to the African-American All-News Black Information Network.
-The KMJM-FM call letters returned on July 27.
+KLLT and W279AQ were simulcast until July 27 at midnight, when the latter flipped to the African-American all-news Black Information Network.
+The KMJM-FM call letters also returned on the 27th.

 Switch to talk

 On August 15, 2021, iHeart announced that KMJM-FM would flip to conservative talk as "The Patriot" on August 16 at midnight.
 Subsequently, the station's former urban AC format and "Majic" branding shifted to KMJM-FM’s HD2 subchannel.
-The station gave a St. Louis home to a number of Premiere Networks talk shows, whose parent company is iHeartMedia.
+The station gave a St. Louis affiliate to a number of Premiere Networks talk shows, whose parent company is iHeartMedia.

 "The Patriot" competes against several St. Louis talk radio outlets, including local powerhouses KMOX and KFTK-FM (both owned by Audacy), along with KTRS (partially owned by the St. Louis Cardinals), the "NewsTalkSTL" network originated by KNBS, and KRTK/KVMO.
 On August 23, 2021, KMJM-FM changed call letters to KTLK-FM to match the new format.